 The social content block populates Facebook, Instagram, Twitter, and LinkedIn icons by default.
 But what if you aren't using these social media platforms?
 Or what if you frequently find yourself manually adding other icons?

 Now you can customize the social icons that populate when using this content block.
 Additionally, you can set the URLs from your settings to make it faster than ever to create your design.

-To start, the social icon settings will show the same default social icons that you see in the editor.
+To start, the social icon settings will show the same default social icons that you see in the builder.